woowclub/iframe-integration/Integration/README.md

   // this step now heavily depends on your e-commerce system
   // either evaluate the purchase on the client side and mark the purchase
-  // or transfer the recommended products to your server and mark the purchase there document.addEventListener("PurchaseDone", (cart) => {
+  // or transfer the recommended products to your server and mark the purchase there
+  // assuming that the event "PurchaseDone" is triggered when a purchase is made in the shop: document.addEventListener("PurchaseDone", (cart) => {
     // Retrieve the recommended products from local storage let recommendedProducts = localStorage.getItem("askstella_recommended_products");